 Peer Coaching Guide: Synectics

-his begins with tasks for the teacher who is orienting the observer about the lesson.
+This guide begins with tasks for the teacher, who is orienting the observer about the lesson.
 The next section is a guide for the observer of the teaching/learning episode.
-After the episode the partners meet to discuss the lesson, particularly the responses of the students to the phases of the model.
+After the episode, the partners meet to discuss the lesson, particularly the responses of the students to the phases of the model.

 The Teaching Process